cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 | PowerEdge_T30_1.4.1.exe | e5c4e94b6209c4da18c1d5de829a8e219b2f2df417b37d61685ebb2ac91d54f8 | [Extracted Files](Firmware/BiosDump/PowerEdge_T30_1.4.1.exe_extracted), [Plaintext](Firmware/BiosDump/PowerEdge_T30_1.4.1.exe_extracted/bios.txt)
 | PowerEdge_T30_1.5.0.exe | 5709e52815db704af7d2e858a66d267da6534d7720f72c67270cdd71cccea133 | [Extracted Files](Firmware/BiosDump/PowerEdge_T30_1.5.0.exe_extracted), [Plaintext](Firmware/BiosDump/PowerEdge_T30_1.5.0.exe_extracted/bios.txt)

-Dell has not changed the offsets for **MSR2**, **DVMT pre-alloc**, or **Above 4GB MMIO** so far in any BIOS release that I've extracted and analyzed from `1.0.0` through to `1.5.0` (which was released 11-Jan-2021).
+Dell has not changed the offsets for **MSR2**, **DVMT pre-alloc**, or **Above 4GB MMIO** so far in any BIOS release that I've extracted and analyzed from `1.0.0` through to `1.6.0`.
 That said, it is unwise to assume that this will continue to be the case and with each release you should extract the firmware and ensure the locations are still correct prior to making changes with modified GRUB shell.

 1. Disable __CFG Lock__

 `setup_var 0xAF 0x0`

 <details>
- <summary>CFG Lock Options in BIOS 1.4.1</summary>
+ <summary>CFG Lock Options in BIOS 1.6.0</summary>

 ```
 0x35970 				One Of: CFG lock, VarStoreInfo (VarOffset/VarName): 0xAF, VarStore: 0x1, QuestionId: 0x1E2, Size: 1, Min: 0x0, Max 0x1, Step: 0x0 {05 91 25 01 26 01 E2 01 01 00 AF 00 10 10 00 01 00}